 Breastfeeding is an amazing experience for any mother, with benefits for both the mother and the baby.
-The feeling of attachment and nursing your baby is significant, memorable and something very close to your heart.
-However it is difficult to relax and enjoy the moment when your baby develops a habit of biting during breastfeeding.
+The feeling of attachment and nursing your baby is significant, memorable, and something very close to your heart.
+However, it is difficult to relax and enjoy the moment when your baby develops a habit of biting during breastfeeding.

 Here are 5 main reasons why babies bite during breastfeeding:

-Some babies have a tendency to rest their top teeth on the breast during feed causing indentation in the breast.
+Some babies have a tendency to rest their top teeth on the breast during feed causing an indentation in the breast.
 This usually does not cause any pain.
-If you notice that your baby is biting during breastfeeding please do not worry.
+If you notice that your baby is biting during breastfeeding, please do not worry.
 Here are a few tips that will help you prevent your baby from biting.